 Hydrogen bond analysis within a protein

-This tutorial focuses on the analysis of intra-molecular hydrogen bonds as a protein unfolds at high temperature.
-For a tutorial about hydrogen bonds between two independent systems (i. e. between a protein and a small molecule) follow this recepie.
+This recipe focuses on the analysis of intra-molecular hydrogen bonds as a protein unfolds at high temperature.
+For an example about hydrogen bonds between two independent systems (i. e. between a protein and a small molecule) follow this recipe.

 Hydrogen bonds are an important non-covalent structural force (primarily electrostatic in nature) in molecular systems.
 They are formed when a single hydrogen atom is effectively shared between the heavy atom it is covalently bonded to (the hydrogen bond donor) and another heavy atom (the hydrogen bond acceptor).
 Both the donor and acceptor atoms are typically quite electronegative.

 The general rule of thumb for determining whether atoms can hydrogen bond is “hydrogen bonds are FON”, i.e. hydrogens bonded to F, O, and N atoms can be donated, and F, O, and N atoms can be acceptors (although there are exceptions).

 CPPTRAJ will find and track hydrogen bonds over the course of a trajectory.
 Hydrogen bonds are determined using simple geometric criteria: the donor to acceptor heavy atom distance, and optionally the donor-hydrogen-acceptor angle.
 Hydrogen bond donors and acceptors can either be searched for automatically (using the FON criterion) or can be explicitly defined by the user via atom masks.
 CPPTRAJ will also track solute to solvent hydrogen bonds and solvent bridging interactions (i.e. two or more solute residues hydrogen bonded to a single solvent residue).